 - Compulsory overtime work

-ARTICLE 42. - All or some of the employees may be required to work overtime either in the case of a breakdown, whether actual or threatened, or in the case of urgent work to be performed on machinery, tools or equipment or in the case of force majeure, provided that it shall not exceed the time necessary to enable the normal operating of the establishment.
-In these cases employees must be allowed an adequate time for rest.
+ARTICLE 42 - All or some of the employees may be required to work overtime either in the case of a breakdown, whether actual or threatened, or in the case of urgent work to be performed on machinery, tools, or equipment or in the case of force majeure, provided that it shall not exceed the time necessary to enable the normal operating of the establishment.
+In these cases, employees must be allowed adequate time for rest.

 - Overtime work in emergency situations